saymrwulf/transformers/notes.md

-2018-01-15T06:14:00 - Implementing approach from a new paper read last night (transformers) 2018-02-07T00:51:00 - Late-night bugfix on financial RL environment (transformers) 2018-02-07T05:10:00 - Refactor for clarity, might break a few tests though (transformers)
+2018-01-15T06:14:00 - Implementing approach from a new paper read last night (transformers) 2018-02-07T00:51:00 - Late-night bugfix on financial RL environment (transformers) 2018-02-07T05:10:00 - Refactor for clarity, might break a few tests though (transformers) 2018-02-07T00:32:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)